heycam/new-svg-dom/README.md

 Include `<script src="new-svg-dom.js"></script>` early on in your HTML document.
 Then, you can write inline SVG using `<graphics>` elements.

+You can point your `<script>` element to https://raw.githubusercontent.com/heycam/new-svg-dom/master/new-svg-dom.js if you want to avoid downloading the file.

 There are four options for reflecting length-typed attributes, illustrated here by how `x` is reflected on a `<rect>` element:

 * "string" (the default): `SVG2RectElement.x` is a string that reflects the DOM attribute value